im-ukr/SmartStay/README.md

 This will create and setup the database.
 If the above command doesn't work then just copy paste the contents of this file in MySQL command line and execute it to set up the database.

 (**<u>Note</u>**: Don't **include the "<>" angular brackets** in the command, and replace the `<username>` and `<password>` with the your credentials created in MySQL.
-For example: -uroot -piamukr77 when username is root and password is iamukr77.
+For example: -uroot -piamukr77 where username is root and password is iamukr77.

 ### 5: Add database credentials to the app

-In `example.env` file(rename it to .env), it should contain `username` and `password` values of MySQL installed on your system.
+Create a `.env` file(in root directory), it should contain `username` and `password` values of MySQL installed on your system.
 Example content:
 ```sh
 DB_PASSWORD="your-password"
 DB_USER="your-username"